paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-091-national-energy-conservation-policy.md

   (D) otherwise implement this part;

-(2) perform energy surveys of its Federal buildings to the extent necessary and update such surveys as needed, incorporating any relevant information obtained from the survey conducted pursuant to [section 8258b of this title](./chapter-091-national-energy-conservation-policy.md#section-8258b);
+(2) perform energy and water surveys of its Federal buildings to the extent necessary and update such surveys as needed, incorporating any relevant information obtained from the survey conducted pursuant to [section 8258b of this title](./chapter-091-national-energy-conservation-policy.md#section-8258b);

 (3) using such surveys, determine the cost and payback period of energy and water conservation measures likely to achieve the requirements of this section;